 The Land Rover Discovery Sport is a medium-sized SUV that is available with either five or seven seats.
 It replaced the previous Land Rover Freelander model in early 2015, although it’s a larger and more expensive vehicle.
 Production takes place here in the UK at Land Rover’s Halewood plant near Liverpool.

-Which? also lists the car as a “DON’T BUY” vehicle.
-In August 2020, the magazine publicly called for the Land Rover Discovery Sport and Range Rover Velar to be recalled due to ongoing software problems.
+In August 2020, Which? publicly called for the Land Rover Discovery Sport and Range Rover Velar to be recalled due to ongoing software problems.

 There are entire forums devoted to the problems with the Discovery Sport’s diesel particulate filter system (along with various other Land Rover models fitted with the Ingenium diesel engine, like the first-generation Range Rover Evoque).
-We also have a busy thread of unhappy customers here on The Car Expert forum.
+We have also heard from many unhappy customers over the years.

 The Land Rover Discovery Sport was comprehensively updated in summer 2019, which aimed to address these reliability issues as well as upgrading the car’s interior and powertrains.
 The facelifted model has received improved results in recent media reviews, but we will continue tracking scores to see how this changes over time.